 Where interviews used to be a one-way exchange, it’s likely that they’ll continue to evolve into a two-way process where employers and candidates will be on equal footing, ensuring that the best candidate for the job is hired.

-If you're going to a job interview soon, give these tips a try!
+If you’re looking for a new opportunity, give these job interview tips a try!
 Good luck!